Hybrid console released in 2025

 Relay Box

 The Relay Box is intended to be used with the Nintendo Switch 2 and its related development console(s), and is used in a similar manner to the standard Nintendo Switch 2 dock.
-It's currently only known that the Relay Box can connect to development consoles via a custom cable, that the Relay Box can connect to a computer via a USB cable and that it's powered by a "NGN-01" power adapter.
-This power adapter is likely to be USB-C, as it is also used to charge the Nintendo Switch 2 and Joy-Con Charging Grip in various tests.
+It's currently only known that the Relay Box can connect to development consoles via a custom cable, that the Relay Box can connect to a computer via a USB cable and that it's powered by a NGN-01 power adapter.
 More technical details have not been revealed yet, though the hardware code was revealed via FCC listings.

 BEE-054